soccin/Compgen2016_VariantCalling/Labs/4_Browsers/exercises/1_BrowsersExercises.md

 # Sessions

+# _Advanced_ Fusion detection

+In each of the real BAMs from the mapping exercise I have spiked in some fusion (translocation) events.
+Find them and then look at the in IGV to verify you really got then and what the fusions partners are.
+You have all the programs you need and all the INFO you need to build your own simple fusion detector.

 # _Advanced_ IGV Batch Files

 Given a BED file and a BAM file create IGV batch file(s) that will go to each region in the BAM file and save a snapshot of that region.